kbuzzard/xena/Maths_Challenges/challenges.md

 ### Stuck?

 If you don't want to look at the solution but have questions, you can ask questions in the `#new members` stream on the [Lean Zulip Chat](https://leanprover.zulipchat.com/#narrow/stream/113489-new-members) (login required, real names preferred, be nice).

+If you want to see lots of solutions, check out [this directory](https://github.com/kbuzzard/xena/tree/master/Maths_Challenges/solutions), where I have been uploading variants which people mention on the chat.